pengfeinie/coursera-machinelearning-andrewng/home/week-1/README.md

 **The Hypothesis Function**

-The image that depicts the working of the Logistic regression model:
+The image that depicts the working of the Logistic regression model [source]( https://www.analyticsvidhya.com/blog/2021/07/an-introduction-to-logistic-regression/):
 ![](/extra/img/1691044-1024x472.jpg)

 A linear equation (z) is given to a sigmoidal activation function (σ) to predict the output (ŷ).